devopsctl/gitlabctl/docs/gitlabctl_get_members.md

 ## gitlabctl get members

-List all members of a group/project
+List all members of a group or a project

 ### Synopsis

-List all members of a group/project
+List all members of a group or a project

 ```
 gitlabctl get members [flags]